emirtarik/darker-side-of-observation/README.md

    cd darker-side-of-observation
    ```

-2. Install the required Python packages:
+2. Install the required Python packages (this step can also be skipped as `master.py` automatically installs all requirements):

    ```
    pip install -r requirements.txt